adventure

 Chapter 8 - Secret Room

-Click on all three items, and the switch behind the crystal ball.
+Click on three items, and the switch behind the crystal ball.
 The bookshelf covers will open.

 Locations of all 8 cards.
 Two of them are only accessible after you’ve opened the covers.
 Click on the symbol on the wall.